 8. Feed dog control: Allows you to raise or lower your feed dogs.

-9. Reverse stitch lever: The lever that is held down to initiated and complete a back-stitch or sew backwards.
+9. Reverse stitch lever: The lever that is held down to initiate and complete a back-stitch or sew backward.

 10. Stitch width control: Allows you to control the width of a stitch.

 11. Bobbin winder shaft: Where you place your bobbin to add thread to it.

 12. Bobbin winder stop: Prevents the bobbin from overwinding.

 13. Stitch indicator: Displays the current stitch selected.